psycopg/psycopg/docs/basic/adapt.rst

    documentation for the generic usage, especially the `~psycopg.types.TypeInfo.fetch()` method.

-   .. attribute:: enum_labels
+   .. attribute:: labels

        Contains labels available in the PostgreSQL enum type.

-   .. attribute:: python_type
+   .. attribute:: enum

        After `register_enum()` is called, it will contain the python type mapping to the registered enum.